mariohernandez/drupal_training_ddev/README.md

 This is a hands-on training workshop by [Mediacurrent](https://mediacurrent.com).

 ## Requirements
-Before proceeding, install Docker and DDev.
+Before proceeding, install Docker, DDev, and Composer.

 * **Docker**:  Install Docker on [macOS](https://ddev.readthedocs.io/en/stable/users/docker_installation/) or [Windows 10](https://ddev.readthedocs.io/en/stable/users/docker_installation/#windows-installation-docker-desktop-for-windows)
 * **DDev**: Install DDev on [macOS](https://ddev.readthedocs.io/en/stable/#homebrewlinuxbrew-macoslinux) or [Windows 10](https://ddev.readthedocs.io/en/stable/#installation-or-upgrade-windows)
+* **Composer**: Install Composer on [macOS](https://www.chriscollins.me/blog/install-composer-globally-on-mac-os/) or [Windows 10](https://getcomposer.org/doc/00-intro.md#installation-windows)

 ## 1. Setup your environment
-After installing Docker and DDev, be sure Docker is up and running and follow the steps below.
+After installing Docker, DDev, and Composer, be sure Docker is up and running and follow the steps below.

 * Using the command line tool of your choice, navigate to the directory where you would like to setup your project.
 This can be any directory in your computer, such as `Sites`, `My Documents`, etc.